-AIDS (Acquired Immunodeficiency Syndrome) is the most advanced stage of HIV.
-It’s also called “advanced HIV infection” or “late-stage HIV”.
+AIDS stands for Acquired Immunodeficiency Syndrome.
+It’s the most advanced stage of HIV.
+It’s also referred to as “advanced HIV” or “late-stage HIV.”
 HIV has progressed to AIDS when (1) the immune system is so weak it becomes vulnerable to opportunistic infections and specific cancers and (2) when the CD4 count falls below 200 cells/mm3 (200 cells/cubic mm of blood).

-There is no vaccine or cure for HIV/AIDS, but treatment allows people to manage their illness, live full, healthy lives, and reduce/eliminate the risk of transmitting HIV to others.
+There is no vaccine or cure for HIV/AIDS, but treatment allows people to manage HIV, live full, healthy lives, and reduce/eliminate the risk of transmitting HIV to others.
 Starting on treatment is also very good for a person’s health.

 Undetectable = Untransmittable: When treatment is taken as prescribed and the viral load (amount of HIV in the blood) is reduced to an undetectable level, HIV cannot be transmitted to others.